 MY TRIGGERS are EVERYWHERE: on television, in magazine ads, unavoidable on billboards and on the many menus of restaurants that serve liquor, to name a few.
 So, what's the big deal?

-I've seen the icy stares of social drinkers and confronted my own fragility.
+I've seen the icy stares of social drinkers and have confronted my own fragility.

 "Go ahead.
 Have a drink.
 One won't kill you" they used to say or words to that effect when I first got sober.
 I have faced the fact that addiction is addiction is addiction, whatever the substance, its social acceptance or its legality.
 "One is one too many" is my thought, but a simple "No thanks.
 Not today," usually suffices.